-If the input voltage falls below a certain value (transfer threshold level), the DC-UPS starts buffering without any interruption or voltage dips.
+If the input voltage falls below the transfer threshold level, the DC-UPS starts buffering without any interruption or voltage dips.
+The transfer threshold level is typically 80mV higher than the 24V output voltage in buffer mode.
 Buffering is possible even if the battery is not fully charged.